9ct vs. 18ct Gold: What's the difference and does it matter?

 In short, 18ct gold is 18 parts pure gold; whilst 9ct gold is only 9 parts pure.

-Does gold carat weight affect the colour?
+Does gold carat weight affect its colour?

 Carat weight is in fact the only factor to influence the appearance of gold.
 Whilst provenance makes no difference (Fairtrade, Fairmined, recycled or industry standard - 18ct gold looks like 18ct gold), the lower the gold content the more diluted the metal in hue.
 You'll notice that 9ct gold is lighter, less yellow and less lustrous than its 18ct counterpart.